Hue-Jhan/Multi-Weather-Api/README.md

 # Multi Weather Api
-API that compares multiple Weather APIs/scrapers to deliver the best possible forecast, and shows daily/hourly data from each API.
+Spring boot framework API that compares multiple Weather APIs/scrapers to deliver the best possible forecast, and shows daily/hourly data from each API.

 # 💻 Code
 a